akc/sloane/README.md

     sloane lookup 1,1,2,5,15,52,203,877,4140

 returns entry A000110 (Bell numbers), and four more entries.
+If no command is given sloane will fall back to the lookup command, so the above query can more simply be given as

+    sloane 1,1,2,5,15,52,203,877,4140

 One can also search by sequence id (A-number), or even search for arbitrary words.
 See the **EXAMPLES** section.

 Alternatively, using the `sloane grep` command, the search can be done locally against a downloaded list of known sequences.
 This mode works by "grepping" for the query in the sequence field.

 To check a large number of sequences one can use the `sloane filter` command.
 It reads the standard input line-by-line, if the sequence read